When you visit an orthodontist to correct crooked or misaligned teeth, you get anxious to know, “Do braces hurt?“

 Why does one tooth hurt with braces?

-While wearing braces, you may have pain on one tooth or one side of braces.
+While wearing braces, you may have pain on one tooth or one side of the braces.
 But, why does one tooth hurt with braces?

 You may get hurt on one tooth with braces due to tooth decay, biting on hard foods or something, poor tooth-cleaning techniques, or tooth movement process.